 2. Increase frequency of carpet cleaning — without burdening staff

 For facilities teams already stretched thin, increasing carpet cleaning frequency may not seem feasible.
 However, many facilities departments are turning to automated carpet sweepers that can be deployed to follow pre-programmed cleaning patterns and move automatically around obstacles such as people.
 Tools like Whiz, the autonomous vacuum sweeper from Softbank Robotics, also gather data on the cleaning performed that provides proof of its effectiveness.

 Automation tools like these, allow janitorial staff to focus on more high-level cleaning and proactive maintenance activities, adding greater value to the facilities department.

 3. Make deep cleaning a regular part of your care plan

 Depending on the level of foot traffic your carpet sees, you’ll likely want to plan for deep cleaning somewhere between one to six months.
 Dry or hot water extraction can help remove any stuck contaminants and restore carpet to like new performance.
 Implement your specific carpeting manufacturer’s recommendations on suitable cleaning procedures before building this process into your proactive maintenance plan.

 Keep your investment fresh longer

 With appropriate care, your healthcare flooring investment can provide a solid return by minimizing your replacement costs and potentially improving your patient satisfaction scores.
 Those cleaning costs don’t need to come with an enormous upfront investment either.
-Some autonomous cleaning solutions like Whiz, the autonomous vacuum sweeper from Softbank Robotics, developed and distributed in partnership with Brain OS and ICE Robotics, are available with a subscription model, allowing facility managers to cost-effectively pilot the solution in their buildings.
+Some autonomous cleaning solutions like Whiz, the commercial robot vacuum from Softbank Robotics, developed in partnership with Brain OS and ICE Robotics, are available with a subscription model, allowing facility managers to cost-effectively pilot the solution in their buildings.